-In the event that an ASOR attendee experiences or witnesses harassment, bullying, or intimidation at the meeting that is inconsistent with the values articulated in ASOR's Policy on Professional Conduct, the attendee should contact ASOR's Executive Director or other member of the Executive Committee and is encouraged to make a report in writing to them immediately or as soon as is practicable.
-The Executive Committee will work together to look into the reported behavior, to contact the person who has reported the behavior, and, if warranted, to contact the person about whom the complaint has been made.
-ASOR may take further and immediate action at the annual meeting, such as removal of an individual from the meeting without providing any refund of registration or membership fees, if complaints are made onsite and such a response is deemed necessary.
-ASOR may, if circumstances warrant it, bar the individual from attending one or more subsequent meetings or revoke the individual's membership in ASOR depending on the severity of the matter.
-ASOR may also exclude from the Annual Meeting or other ASOR sponsored events any individual censured by his or her home institution for harassment of any kind as described above.
+In the event that an ASOR attendee experiences or witnesses harassment, bullying, or intimidation at the meeting that is inconsistent with the values articulated in ASOR's Policy on Professional Conduct, the attendee should contact ASOR's Executive Director or other member of the Executive Committee or such other third party as the Executive Committee shall have identified and is encouraged to make a report in writing or electronically to them immediately or as soon as is practicable.
+The Executive Committee will delegate two members of that body to work together to investigate the reported behavior, to contact the person who has reported the behavior, and, if warranted, to contact the person about whom the complaint has been made.
+Pursuant to that determination the Executive Committee may take further and immediate action at the annual meeting, including notifying the individual that he/she is barred from attending any further events at the meeting without providing any refund of registration or membership fees, if complaints are made onsite and such a response is deemed necessary.
+The Executive Committee may, if circumstances warrant it, bar the individual from attending one or more subsequent meetings or revoke the individual's membership in ASOR depending on the severity of the matter.
+The Executive Committee may also exclude from the Annual Meeting or other ASOR sponsored events any individual censured by his or her home institution for harassment of any kind as described above if the Executive Committee learns of such censure prior to the commencement of the Annual Meeting or other ASOR sponsored event.
+In order to facilitate the process for giving notice of harassment ASOR shall provide attendees with a flyer or other handout or badge identifying the members of the Executive Committee or such other persons as attendees should contact in the event of an incident of harassment.
+Placards with the text of this policy and contact information shall be posted in the venue of the Annual Meeting.